 The only downside to my MacBook is the lack of memory.
 That’s where this little gem comes in.
 I have two of these.
 One for all my personal files and another for all my photos and videos.
 It means I can keep all my data backed up and safe as well as freeing up space on my MacBook for projects.
 They’re also small and compact so super easy to throw in a bag or your pocket when on the go!

 Takes great photos when I don’t have my camera nearby and I often use it to get different perspectives or BTS shots of my photography.
-Also, the larger screen makes it easy to edit my photos in Lightroom Mobile!
+I usually go for phones with larger memory so you have plenty of space for all your apps and photos.
+The larger screen makes it easy to edit my photos in Lightroom Mobile!
 (Check out my FREE preset here)!

 Using all this gear also means that I have acquired a large collection of accessories to compliment it.
 All these items are great little additions to the above but not essential (but will probably make your life easier)!